DIRACGrid/DIRAC/docs/source/AdministratorGuide/Introduction/diraccomponents.rst

     *Database* backend. *Services* themselves can be clients of other *Services* from the same DIRAC *System* or from other *Systems*.

-  *APIs*
-    are passive components that listen to incoming client requests and respond accordingly by providing the requested information from the server side.
-    The *APIs* themselves can be *Services* clients.
-Unlike Service, which uses a fixed API to interact with *Services* clients (POST mydirac.com:8443/<system>/<service>), *APIs* can accept GET, POST, etc. HTTP methods, have an easier query path(e.g.: /auth/jwk) and can take path parameters.
-    This flexibility allows implement the `RESTful <http://en.wikipedia.org/wiki/Representational_state_transfer>`_ API to interact with third-party systems.

   *Agents*
     are active components, similar to cron jobs, which execution is invoked periodically.
     Agents are animating the whole system by executing actions, sending requests